chelluriappoji/Melanoma_skin/README.md

-# Project Name
+# Malenoma Skin Cancer
-> Melanoma is a type of skin cancer and it's a deadly disease, which effects the human skin.
+> Malenoma is a type of skin cancer and it's a deadly disease, which effects the human skin.

 ## Table of Contents